Know the New Hiking How-tos

 The Apshawa Preserve is a rugged 576-acre tract owned by Passaic County and the New Jersey Conservation Foundation.
 About seven miles of trails traverse the preserve, and this hike features the trails in the southern section of the preserve.
 The trails are marked with paint blazes and with colored plastic diamond blazes that incorporate the logo of the New Jersey Conservation Foundation.

 At the northern end of the parking area, go through a gate in a deer fence and follow the Blue Trail, which first proceeds along a woods road, but continues on a footpath.
-After crossing a wet area on puncheons, the Blue Trail bears left and descends to cross a stream.
+After crossing a wet area on puncheons, the Blue Trail bears left and descends to cross a stream on a wooden footbridge.
 It then climbs a hill on a woods road, passing on the left the start of the Purple Trail.
 Continue ahead on the Blue Trail, which bears right at a high point and passes interesting rock formations on the left.
 Just beyond, the trail turns left, leaving the woods road, climbs over a rise and descends steeply into a ravine, where it turns left onto another woods road.

 A short distance ahead, the White Trail begins on the right, but you should continue on the Blue Trail, which follows a relatively level woods road.
 After looping around a vernal pond, you’ll pass the start of the Orange Trail on the left.
 This will be your return route, but for now, continue ahead on the Blue Trail.